Oregon Public Employees Retirement Fund Sells 400 Shares of Apogee Enterprises, Inc. (NASDAQ:APOG)

 Oregon Public Employees Retirement Fund cut its stake in Apogee Enterprises, Inc. (NASDAQ:APOG – Get Rating) by 3.9% in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 9,958 shares of the industrial products company’s stock after selling 400 shares during the quarter.
 Oregon Public Employees Retirement Fund’s holdings in Apogee Enterprises were worth $479,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of research firms recently issued reports on APOG.
-TheStreet downgraded shares of Apogee Enterprises from a “b-” rating to a “c+” rating in a report on Monday, April 11th.
-StockNews.com downgraded shares of Apogee Enterprises from a “buy” rating to a “hold” rating in a report on Tuesday, April 12th.
-Finally, Craig Hallum downgraded shares of Apogee Enterprises from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $54.00 to $47.00 in a report on Friday, April 8th.
+A number of analysts have recently commented on the stock.
+TheStreet lowered shares of Apogee Enterprises from a “b-” rating to a “c+” rating in a research note on Monday, April 11th.
+Craig Hallum downgraded shares of Apogee Enterprises from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $54.00 to $47.00 in a report on Friday, April 8th.
+Finally, StockNews.com downgraded shares of Apogee Enterprises from a “buy” rating to a “hold” rating in a report on Tuesday, April 12th.

 Apogee Enterprises Profile (Get Rating)